MsMc24/G1-finalproject/Student Class Worksheet.md

 ![download](https://github.com/MsMc24/G1-finalproject/assets/161448192/864c4320-3db4-4143-ab10-ba6503224197)

 ### Look at the keywords.
 (The most important keywords are the 4 biggest, do you see them?)
+Who is the main character?
+What is her dream?

 ![download (2)](https://github.com/MsMc24/G1-finalproject/assets/161448192/5e880375-dddb-45b5-b3b5-8353eaba0c98)